davorg/perlwebbook/chapters/how_the_web_works.md

 TODO: Put some sort of quote in about documents which are linked together.

+The world wide web works on a "client-server" architecture.
+The client is usually a browser (but there are plenty of other types of web client).
+The server is some specialised software running somewhere on a machine that you have access to (either through your local network or the internet).

+Your web client sends a request to the server using a protocol called HTTP (the HyperText Transfer Protocol).
+The web server processes that request and returns an appropriate response.
+Your web client processes that response and takes the appropriate action.
+In many cases, the response will consist of a web page.
+In these cases, your web clinet (probably a browser) will parse the response and display the web page to you.

+Web pages are created using three technologies.

+* HTML is the mark-up language that describes the content of your page.
+* CSS sits on top of HTML and describes how your content should be displayed.
+* Javascript is a programming language that adds interactice functionality to your web page.

+We will look at all of these technologies in more detail below.

 ## HTTP

 Under the hood, the web is all about the HyperText